jellydn/vscode-fzf-picker/README.md

 search functionality quite slow), or when you simply love using `fzf` and `rg` and would like to bring those tools inside VS Code, similar to how the excellent `fzf.vim` plugin works for Vim.

-This extension exposes four commands:
+This extension exposes five commands:

 1. Search for files and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.
 2. Search within files for text and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.
 3. Like 2., but you can limit the file types that will be searched.
 4. Resume search.
 Repeats the last run command with the previous query prepopulated.
 5. Pick file from git status.
 Allows you to select files from the git status output using `fzf`.
+6. Find TODO/FIXME comments.
+Searches for TODO and FIXME comments in your project using `fzf` and `rg`.

 If your active text editor has a selection, it will be used as the initial query (you can disable this setting).